• Skip to primary navigation

 Butternut Squash Apple Soup

 Note for the cook: DON'T HAVE A PRESSURE COOKER?
-No problem! if you do NOT have a pressure cooker, see BELOW this recipe card for instructions.
+No problem! if you do NOT have a pressure cooker, see BELOW for instructions.

 *If wanting a thicker soup, use the entire butternut squash and you can also add less chicken stock.
 If wanting a thinner soup, you only need about 4 cups of butternut squash cubes.
 To keep this vegetarian, you can use vegetable stock and omit the oven baked crispy bacon.
 You can also use coconut milk in place of the heavy cream if desired.